28 Veggie-Friendly Sandwiches to Make This Week

-Growing up, you probably never imagined you’d think of a sandwich filled with vegetables and start salivating, but that’s because you didn’t know about these recipes.
-Stuffed with flavorful sauces and spreads and a whole new world of vegetarian-friendly fillings, they’re a far cry from the sad desk salads that normally divide a workday.
-Several of them are made up of components you can meal prep the night before for speedy day-of assembly.
+Growing up, you probably never imagined you’d think of a sandwich filled with vegetables and start salivating, but that’s mostly because you didn’t know about these recipes.
+Stuffed with flavorful sauces, spreads, and a whole new world of vegetarian-friendly fillings, they’re a far cry from the sad desk salads that normally divide a workday.
+Several of them are made up of components you can meal-prep the night before for speedy day-of assembly, and there are spicy wraps for the days when you need something to grab and go.
+Or for the mornings when you have a bit more time to indulge, try one of the grilled options for a fix of wonderfully melt-y cheese.
 They’re all proof that you don’t need meat for a filling lunch.

-Not only is beet hummus a welcome change from the traditional spread, but the bright magenta flavor makes it so much more visually interesting.
+Not only is beet hummus a welcome change from the traditional spread, but the bright magenta flavor makes it visually interesting.
 Aesthetics aside, it’s the perfect base for this homemade falafel sandwich recipe.
-Make extra falafel ahead and freeze it so you always have some on hand for when you need a last-minute meal.
+Make extra falafel ahead and freeze, so you always have some on hand for a last-minute meal.

 For the days when you need a bit more protein, turn to tofu.
-Here it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
-Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever seen.
+Here, it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
+Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever tasted.

 Yes, a burger qualifies as a sandwich.
-An herb-filled lemony radish provides just enough zing to lighten the burger and make it feel like less of an indulgence.
+An herb-filled lemony radish slaw provides just enough zing to brighten up the burger and make it feel like less of an indulgence.
 You can adjust this recipe to make it gluten-free, too—just follow the steps for an even lighter meal.

 For those who eat with their eyes—or at least, their Instagram—this is the sandwich for you.
 As flavorful as it is colorful, this healthy meal is pretty much the most enticing way to eat vegetables we’ve ever seen.

-We’ll eat anything that has jalapenos listed as an ingredient, and the same goes for pesto, so there’s really no world in which we don’t devour this sandwich.
+We’ll eat anything that has jalapeños listed as an ingredient, and the same goes for pesto, so there’s really no world in which we wouldn’t devour this sandwich.

 Consider it the healthier version of a greasy breakfast sandwich.
 The addition of all those greens totally counteracts the gooey cheese in this recipe (right?).

 This caprese sandwich has the one thing salad is missing: bread.
-Make some delicious homemade pesto (or save time and buy some) and slather it on a croissant for a flavorful lunch.
+Make some delicious homemade pesto (or save time and buy it) and slather it on a croissant for a flavorful lunch.

-Comprising almost every vegetable you would think to put in a sandwich.
-Think lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
+Yep, this one is comprised of almost every vegetable you could think of to put on a sandwich: lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
 Dream team.